itsphily/qualitative_coding_agent/coding_output/GiveDirectly.md

 ###### Evidence#3

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/storage/nougat_extracted_text/01_GiveDirectly_short/02_Interview notes/Conversation with Stuart Skeates, GiveDirectly, October 20-21, 2014.md

 Evidence quote: In the Uganda pilot campaign, GiveDirectly cash out days were managed by the Uganda Senior Field Officer, the Uganda Office Manager who also managed the GiveDirectly hotline, and mobile money agents.
 After these people fraudulently diverted funds from recipients, GiveDirectly implemented a series of changes:
 * Terminated the GiveDirectly staff who had been involved in the fraud; started working with new mobile money agents.